xirzec/bundle-azure-sdk/README.md

 Follow the prompts and npm will generate a starter [package.json](https://docs.npmjs.com/files/package.json) for you.

-Now we can install the Azure SDK.
-The Azure SDK is composed of many separate packages, but you can pick and choose which you need based on the services you intend to use.
+Now we can install Azure SDK packages.
+The Azure SDK is composed of many separate packages.
+You can pick and choose which you need based on the services you intend to use.

 For example, if you wish to use the Blob functionality provided by Azure's Storage service, you can install the `@azure/storage-blob` package:

 ```
-npm install --save-dev @azure/storage-blob@latest
+npm install --save @azure/storage-blob
 ```

-`--save-dev` is used to save the package as a "[dev dependency](https://docs.npmjs.com/files/package.json#devdependencies)", meaning it only needs to be installed when building your website.

-The tag `@latest` means to install the last published stable version of the package.
-If you wanted to install the last published *preview* version, you can use `@next` instead.

 ## Choosing a bundler

-Below we show examples of using three fairly popular bundlers: [Webpack](https://webpack.js.org), [Rollup](https://rollupjs.org/), and [Parcel](https://parceljs.org/).
+Below we show examples of using three popular bundlers: [Webpack](https://webpack.js.org), [Rollup](https://rollupjs.org/), and [Parcel](https://parceljs.org/).
 The JavaScript ecosystem has a number of other bundlers available as well.
-Choosing a bundler for your library or application can be complex, but any will work for simple projects.

-Webpack is a popular option in the ecosystem today and has a large community following.
-Rollup tends to be better suited for libraries rather than web applications, and is the bundler used by the Azure SDK.
-Parcel is a newer bundler that offers a great getting started experience.
+Any bundler will likely work well for your project, but each has its own strengths and weaknesses you may wish to consider.
+If you haven't picked a bundler yet, Webpack is the most commonly used option.

 ## Using Webpack